pyaesone17/urener/readme.md

 ## Features

 Url shortener is a web application based on laravel.
-It uses laravel service container to abstract the implementation from high level code.
+It mainly use Automatic Dependency Injection of Laravel service container to abstract the implementation from high level code.
 Thanks to Taylor Otwell for this awesome framework.
 This repository focus on the pricinple of "Code to interface" and SOLID.
-The features include
+The features of the application include

 * Caching the url
 * Logging the visitor